mythril-forge/vanilla-spells/spells/level-3/lightning-arrow.md

 ---

 ## Description
-The next time you make a ranged weapon attack during the spell's duration, the weapon's ammunition, or the weapon itself if it's a thrown weapon, transforms into a bolt of lightning.
+The next time you make a Ranged Weapon Attack during the spell's duration, the weapon's ammunition, or the weapon itself if it's a thrown weapon, transforms into a bolt of lightning.
 Make the attack roll as normal.
 The target takes `4d8` lightning damage on a hit, or half as much damage on a miss, instead of the weapon's normal damage.